-Amazon’s extensive library of sci-fi movies includes everything from major blockbusters to low-budget curiosities.
-Here are 10 of the best sci-fi movies to stream on Amazon Prime Video.
+Amazon’s extensive library of science fiction movies includes everything from major blockbusters to low-budget curiosities, all involving favorite sci-fi tropes like futuristic visions, space travel, and alien visitors.
+Here are 10 good sci-fi movies to stream on Amazon Prime Video.

 The low-budget sci-fi drama The Vast of Night gets a lot of mileage out of its characters for just talking about strange things happening.
 Director Andrew Patterson’s debut feature is framed as an episode of a Twilight Zone-style TV series and often plays out like a radio drama.
 The movie follows two teenagers in a small town in 1950s New Mexico over the course of one uncanny night.

 Patterson uses long takes and elaborate tracking shots to place the audience right alongside the characters as they investigate mysterious phenomena.

 Zach Galifianakis gives an unexpectedly subdued performance as a corporate drone in an absurdist retro-futuristic society in Visioneers.
 He plays George Washington Winsterhammerman, a “level three tunt” at the nonsensical Jeffers Corporation, who experiences growing discontent with his place in life.
 Visioneers is a dry, surreal comedy about the nightmare of corporate conformity, but it’s also a tender story about emotional connection, as George and his family, friends, and co-workers find small moments of happiness amid their warped environment.